-For fear of raising separation of powers concerns, the act also does not prescribe special qualifications and training for collaborative lawyers and other professionals who participate in the collaborative law process.
+At present, each collaborative law practice group sets its own qualification and training standards for membership, which can be quite extensive.
+For fear of raising separation of powers concerns, however, the act does not prescribe special qualifications and training for collaborative lawyers or other professionals who participate in the collaborative law process.
 The act's decision against prescribing qualifications and training for collaborative law practitioners should not be interpreted as a disregard for their importance.
-Qualifications and training are important, but they need not be uniform.
-Furthermore, the act anticipates that collaborative lawyers and affiliated professionals will form voluntary associations of collaborative professionals who can prescribe standards of practice and training for their members.
-Many such private associations already exist and their future growth and development after passage of the act is foreseeable and to be encouraged.
-Finally, the act requires collaborative lawyers who seek to represent victims of domestic violence in collaborative law to be familiar with recognized standards of practice in the area.
-(See infra).
+The act anticipates that collaborative lawyers and affiliated professionals will continue to form and participate in voluntary associations of collaborative professionals who can prescribe standards of practice and training for their members.
+Many such private associations already exist and their future growth and development after passage of the act is foreseeable and encouraged.